 Tried-and-true methods of financial accounting

-Smart businesses don’t make up their own money monitoring rules.
-They abide by long-established and widely practiced principles of financial accounting.
+Smart businesses don't make up their own money-monitoring rules.
+They abide by long-established, widely practiced principles of financial accounting.

 "The need for consistent standards is key, especially to the outside parties who will want to compare your company's financial statements with other companies.
 If there is no standard for how various items should be recorded, it would be very difficult for lenders, investors, and others to make informed decisions," Allec said.

-Hence, American companies follow GAAP—Generally Accepted Accounting Principles, which are set by the Financial Accounting Standards Board (FASB) or by the Governmental Accounting Standards Board (GASB).
+Hence, American companies follow GAAP — generally accepted accounting principles, which are set by the Financial Accounting Standards Board or by the Governmental Accounting Standards Board.

-GAAP offers guidance in many areas, such as how to recognize revenue, accounting for employee benefit plans, leases, commitments, valuation of investments, special industry areas and others.
+GAAP offers guidance in many areas, such as how to recognize revenue and accounting for employee benefit plans, leases, commitments, and the valuation of investments.

 "One might think that accountants, who simply report the financial transactions that occurred at a company, would need relatively few principles to guide them.
 After all, how hard can it be to simply record how much money your business made and how much it spent?
 But it's much more complex than that," said Allec.

-Case in point: Say your consulting firm bills for $1 million in services in December of 2018 but isn't paid for these services until January 2019.
-Should your business record this income in 2018, when it earned the revenue, or in 2019, when it was reimbursed for the work?
-Following GAAP’s revenue recognition principle, your company should record the revenue in December 2018.
+Case in point: Say your consulting firm bills for $1 million in services in December 2024 but isn't paid until January 2025.
+Should your business record this income in 2024, when it earned the revenue, or in 2025, when it was reimbursed for the work?
+Following GAAP's revenue recognition principle, your company should record the revenue in December 2024.

-The latter example follows one of most basic GAAP principles—that financial accounting must be on the accrual basis—which is another vital concept for small businesses to grasp.
+The latter example follows one of the most basic GAAP principles — that financial accounting must be on an accrual basis — which is another vital concept for small businesses to grasp.

 "The accrual basis of accounting means that revenues are recorded when they are earned and expenses are recorded when they are incurred," said Pendergast.

-The accrual basis produces a more correct financial picture of a business’ operations and curbs companies from manipulating income and expenses by accelerating or deferring cash movement.
+The accrual basis accounting method produces a more correct financial picture of a business’s operations and curbs companies from manipulating income and expenses by accelerating or deferring cash movement.

-“For many smaller businesses, the accrual basis is much more burdensome and complicated,” said Sole, “as it requires additional journal entries to account for the timing difference between certain transactions recorded and when cash is received.”
+"For many smaller businesses, the accrual basis is much more burdensome and complicated, as it requires additional journal entries to account for the timing difference between certain transactions recorded and when cash is received," said Sole.

 Double-entry bookkeeping

 Another widely adopted accounting method is double-entry bookkeeping.
-This approach helps keep your books in balance by recording both credits and debits, and, therefore, the full and often opposite effects of transactions.
+This approach helps keep your books balanced by recording both credits and debits and, therefore, the full and often opposite effects of transactions.

 Why financial accounting is important to your business

-Consider that a recent poll performed by BlackLine, Inc., a financial controls and automation software company, revealed that approximately 70% of finance chiefs have made important business decisions based on inaccurate data, and 55% of those surveyed aren’t fully confident they can recognize financial errors prior to reporting results.
+A poll performed by BlackLine Inc., a financial controls and automation software company, revealed that 69% of finance chiefs said they or their CEO made important business decisions based on inaccurate data.
+Additionally, 55% of those surveyed aren't fully confident they can recognize financial errors before reporting results.

-Matt Sole, San Francisco-based owner of Anago of the Bay Area, an Anago Cleaning Systems franchise, can vouch for how easy it is for small businesses to fall into poor financial accounting practices, and how crucial accurate financial accounting is.
+Matt Sole, the San Francisco-based owner of Anago of the Bay Area, an Anago Cleaning Systems franchise, can vouch for how easy it is for small businesses to fall into poor financial accounting practices and how crucial accurate financial accounting is.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.